aricday/sms-spectrum-moderation/README.md

   }
 };
 ```
-The code above adds an integration using node-fetch library to send the messasge body to the Spectrum LAbs API for content processing.
+The code above adds an integration using node-fetch library to send the messasge body to the Spectrum Labs API for content processing.
 That's it!
-Now you can test an incoming message with no objectionable content is delivered to the user handset.
-If the message contains vulgarity or other configured behaviors the user will see a message that content was filtered and the behavior result triggered.
+Now you can test an incoming message with no objectionable content to be delivered directly to the user handset.
+If the message if flagged to contain vulgarity or other configured behaviors the user will see a message that content was filtered and the behavior result triggered.

 ## Deploy From GitHub
 ### Pre-requisites